Pantetheine hydrolase

-Thus, the two substrates of this enzyme are (R)-pantetheine and H_{2}O, whereas its two products are (R)-pantothenate and 2-aminoethanethiol.
+of one of the two amide bonds in pantetheine, giving pantothenic acid and cysteamine:

+The enzyme is part of the catabolism of pantethine (vitamin B5) and one product, cysteamine, is an antioxidant.
+In humans, the enzyme is a vanin-1 protein.
+It has a role in inflammatory diseases like asthma.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is (R)-pantetheine amidohydrolase.
 Other names in common use include pantetheinase, vanin, and vanin-1.
-This enzyme participates in pantothenate and CoA biosynthesis.